Reston Town Center

-Reston Town Center (also known as RTC and locally as simply, Town Center) is a mixed-use development featuring offices, apartments, retail stores, and restaurants in Reston, Virginia owned and managed primarily by Boston Properties.
+Reston Town Center (also known as RTC and locally as simply, Town Center) is a mixed-use urban development featuring offices, apartments, retail stores, and restaurants in Reston, Virginia owned and managed primarily by Boston Properties.

 Description

 Reston Town Center is located 6 mi east of Washington Dulles International Airport and 21 mi west of Washington, D.C., just north of Exit 12 (Reston Parkway) of the Dulles Toll Road (VA-267).
-The Reston Town Center station of the Washington Metro Silver Line, which opened on November 15, 2022, serves the south end of the center.
+The Reston Town Center station of the Washington Metro Silver Line, which opened in 2022, serves the south end of the center.

 Reston Town Center is designed with open avenues and wide sidewalks.
 It is built around Fountain Square, a medium-sized open area between the surrounding shops.
 The main landmark in Fountain Square is Mercury Fountain, designed by Saint Clair Cemin.
 Directly in front of Mercury Fountain is Market Street, and across the street is the Pavilion.
 The Pavilion doubles as a covered open-air ice rink during the winter and as a concert and event venue throughout the rest of the year.
 Adjacent to the fountain are the One & Two Fountain Square buildings with the One & Two Freedom Square buildings located one block to the west.
 Street parking is available throughout, and seven public parking garages surround the center.
 As of 2019, Reston Town Center's "downtown" area has more than 50 retail shops and 30 restaurants.
 In addition, Reston Town Center has a 13-screen cinema which was renovated in 2012, and a Hyatt Regency hotel.
 Since the most recent major phase of construction in 2009, Reston Town Center, in the past known more for its shopping, dining, and entertainment, has developed into a location for businesses and residences also.
 High-rise condominiums have led to an influx of young professionals.

 Readers of Northern Virginia Magazine chose Reston Town Center for its 2008 top ten list "Hip to be Where", and it was dubbed a "downtown for the 21st century."